 If you choose to offer your baby a pacifier, keep these tips in mind:

 - Don't use a pacifier as a first line of defense.
 Sometimes a change of position or a rocking session can calm a crying baby.
 Offer a pacifier to your baby only after or between feedings.

-- Choose the silicone one-piece, dishwasher-safe variety.
+- Choose a one-piece, dishwasher-safe variety.
 Pacifiers made of two pieces pose a choking hazard if they break.
-Once you've chosen a favorite pacifier, keep a few identical backups on hand.

 - Keep it clean.
-Before you offer your baby a pacifier, clean it thoroughly.
 Until your baby is 6 months old and his or her immune system matures, frequently boil pacifiers or run them through the dishwasher.
 After age 6 months, simply wash pacifiers with soap and water.
 Resist the temptation to "rinse" the pacifier in your own mouth.
 You'll only spread more germs to your baby.

 - Don't sugarcoat it.
 Don't put sweet substances on the pacifier.

 - Keep it safe.
 Replace pacifiers often and use the appropriate size for your baby's age.
-Watch for loose parts or signs of deterioration.
+Watch for signs of deterioration.
 Also use caution with pacifier clips.
 Never attach a pacifier to a string or strap long enough to get caught around your baby's neck.

 Pulling the plug

 The risks of pacifier use begin to outweigh the benefits as your baby gets older.
 While most kids stop using pacifiers on their own between ages 2 and 4, others need help breaking the habit.
 Use praise when your child chooses not to use the pacifier.
-If your child struggles to give up the pacifier consider talking to your child's doctor or dentist for help.
+If your child has difficulty giving up the pacifier, consider asking your child's doctor or dentist for help.

 See more In-depth